ClementNerma/Lisa/README.md

       end "Are you sure?
 Last time, you said me it was on %birthday%..."

   store _0 => birthday
-  end "Okay, I remembered it's %^0%!"
+  end "Okay, I remembered it's on %^0%!"

 for "I'd like to know when is my birthday?" => if knows birthday